tanvird3/TradingRobot/README.md

 # Trading Bot SuperMao

 SuperMao is a trading bot named after my imaginary cat.
-It trades on Meta Trader trading platform.
+It trades on MetaTrader trading platform.
 It takes into account the following things before taking any position-

 1. If the Ask price is within lower band of 2 standard deviation and upper band 1 standard deviation Bollinger Bands and the MACD line is above the MACD signal line,